Home | Battles | Cemeteries | Descendants | Find A Soldier | Towns | Units | Site Map

 (If there are state digraphs above, this soldier spent some time in a state or national soldiers' home in that state after the war)

 Webmaster's Note: If this soldier enlisted before 9/1/62, and was with the regiment on 9/13/62, he would have briefly been taken prisoner along with the entire regiment at Harper's Ferry.
 Read the unit's Organization and Service for details.

 (Are you a descendant, but not listed?
 Register today)

 East Roxbury Cemetery, Roxbury, VT

-April 20, 1861 he enlisted in the 9th company, as it was called then, First Vermont Regiment, in which he did faithful duty.
-February 2, 1864, while a lieutenant in the Ninth Vermont, he was severely wounded through the shoulder and lungs on a skirmish line in Newport Barracks, North Carolina.
-In 1864 he was appointed Second Lieutenant in the Veterans Reserve Corps, and assigned to the 13th regimentt.
-In 1866 he was detailed for duty in the Freedman's Bureau, and ordered to report to General Clinton B. Fisk, at Nashville, Tennessee.
-For the last 25 years Mr. Bolton held a respectable position in the bureau of statistics in Washington.
+April 20, 2861 he enlisted in the 9th company, as it was then called First Vermont Regiment, and did faithful duty.
+February 2, 1864, while a lieutenant in the 9th Vermont, he was severely wounded through the shoulder and lungs while on a skirmish line Newport Barracks, North Carolina.
+In 1864 he was appointed second lieutenant in the Veterans Reserve Corps, and assigned to the thirteenth regiment.
+In 1866 he was detailed for duty in the Freedmen's Bureau, and ordered to report to General Clinton B. Fisk, at Nashville, Tennessee.
+For the last twenty-five years, or thereabouts, Mr. Bolton has held a responsible position in the Bureau of Statistics at Washington.

-April 2, 1846, Mr. Bolton married Mary C. Boyce of Roxbury, by whom he dad three children, only one of whom--Henry Bolton, Esq.
-Of Washington survives him.
+April 2, 1846 Mr. Bolton married Mary C. Boyce of Roxbury, by whom he had three children, one of whom Henry B. Bolton, Esq. of Washington survives him.

 For many years he was an active and devoted member of the Metropolitan Methodist Church of Washington.
-The esteem in which he held by his associates was well shown by the personal tributes, and floral offerings at his. funeral.
+The esteem in which he was held by his associates was well shown by the personal tributes and floral offerings at his funeral.